James Bond Girls

 Miss Taro (Zena Marshall)

-Bond (Connery) first met suspicious secretary Miss Taro (Zena Marshall) in the Government House of the British foreign secretary in Jamaica, Pleydell-Smith (Louis Blaazer), where two official files (on Doctor No and Crab Key) were missing.
+Bond (Connery) first met suspicious secretary Miss Taro (Zena Marshall) in the Government House of the British foreign secretary Pleydell-Smith (Louis Blaazer) in Kingston, Jamaica, where two official files (on Doctor No and Crab Key) were missing.
+She had acquired the job to steal secret files detailing Dr. No and Crab Key Island.
 He caught the exotic femme fatale Miss Taro listening in at a keyhole ("That's a naughty little habit") - a sign that she was secretly working and spying for villainous Dr. No (Joseph Wiseman).

 He offered to spend the afternoon with her, although she demurred: "What should I say to an invitation from a strange gentleman?"
 She answered her own question with: "Maybe."
 At his hotel, he received a phone message from Miss Taro to pick her up at her apartment in the Blue Mountains ("It's lovely up here in the mountains, nice and cool").
 On his way there, Bond (in a rented blue Sunbeam Tiger convertible) narrowly escaped death when a large black hearse pursued and attempted to steer him off the road.
 He escaped under a crane and forced the murderers (the "Three Blind Mice") off a cliff and their car crashed in flames ("I think they were on their way to a funeral").